fpinkotlin/fpinkotlin/README.md

 ### Building the project

 The project is built using Gradle with the Kotlin DSL.
+The project requires JDK 11 to build.
+You can install the correct version of JDK using [SDKMAN!](https://sdkman.io) as follows.

+	$ sdk env

-To run the build locally, simply execute the following on the command line:
+Next, run the build locally.
+Simply execute the following on the command line:

 	$ ./gradlew check